dps923/winter2020/topics/info-project-template-core-data.md

 extension DataModelManager {
 ```

-The extension includes methods that span the range of typical data service operations.
+The extension includes methods that span the range of typical data service operations *for a specific entity*.
 A controller would get a reference to the manager when it initializes.
 Then, a controller would have access to ALL methods defined in the base "class" source code file, as well as in all the "extension" source code files.

 Study the methods in an extension.
 They should be understandable.
 (If not, ask.)